 Internet country code: .ru

-Annual vacation: Majority of Russians take annual vacations during school holidays, which are different in each province
+Annual vacation: The majority of Russians take annual vacations during school holidays, which are different in each province

 - Summer holidays – between Jul 1 and August 31